What Is a Lab Report Example?

 What Makes This Physics Lab Report Exemplary?

 Physics reports rely more heavily on mathematical notation than biology or chemistry reports.
 Equations are numbered and referenced in the text.
 Graphs showing trends and relationships are essential, not optional.
-Error propagation formally calculating how measurement uncertainties compound through your calculations is expected at upper-division level and common even in intro courses.
+Error propagation, formally calculating how measurement uncertainties compound through your calculations, is expected at the upper-division level and common even in intro courses.

 Seeing good examples is only half the work.
 Here's how to actually translate what you're seeing into a better report of your own.